Urukat/AE-Flow/blogpost.md

 ### Conduct semi-supervised techniques with the help of abnormal data

 Moreover, we recognized the significance of abnormal data in training our model effectively.
-To address this, we conducted a semi-supervised approach to train the AE-FLOW model with both normal and abnormal data.
+To address this, we intend to conduct a semi-supervised approach to train the AE-FLOW model with both normal and abnormal data.
 By incorporating abnormal data, we aimed to leverage the valuable information present within these instances to further enhance the performance of our model.
 This semi-supervised approach allowed us to capitalize on the inherent patterns and characteristics of abnormal data, thus augmenting the anomaly detection capabilities of the AE-FLOW model.

-By extending the evaluation process through the utilization of multiple metrics and adopting a semi-supervised technique with the assistance of abnormal data, we aimed to ensure a thorough and robust evaluation of the AE-FLOW model.
-These advancements contribute to a more comprehensive understanding of the model's effectiveness and efficiency in detecting anomalies within medical images.

 Our proposed method combines the benefits of normalizing flow models with semi-supervised learning to improve anomaly detection performance on unlabeled data.
 Specifically, we consider to use Flow Gaussian Mixture Model (FlowGMM) introduced in the paper [Semi-Supervised Learning with Normalizing Flows](http://proceedings.mlr.press/v119/izmailov20a/izmailov20a.pdf) as the generative model component of AE-FLOW.